 On the 1st March, 1933, the German people awoke to find themselves living in a ‘new normal’.
 After someone tried to burn down the parliament building, President von Hindenburg issued the so-called Reichstag Fire Decree on the advice of his Chancellor Adolf Hitler.
 The decree suspended most of the civil liberties guaranteed under the Weimar Constitution, including habeas corpus, inviolability of residence, secrecy of the post and telephone, freedom of expression and of the press, the right to public assembly, and the right of free association, as well as the protection of property and the home.
 So while communists were blamed for burning the Reichstag, the response of the National Socialists was immediately to burn the Constitution.
 Soon, Hitler’s Enabling Act made parliament irrelevant.
 Fascism always works through conspiracy; but anyone putting two and two together — and sharing their suspicions by phone or letter, never mind in the press — would be dragged from their home and disappeared.

 On the 26th of March 2020, the citizens of the United Kingdom of Great Britain and Northern Ireland awoke to an even more serious situation.
 The Coronavirus Act had received royal assent the previous day.
-Like the Reichstag Decree, the Act extended the State’s powers of surveillance, increased its powers of arbitrary detention, removed the right to assembly and free association, and suspended representative democracy.
-In addition, it reduced the required standard of evidence in the courts, increased powers to section people under mental health legislation, reduced healthcare protections, reduced legal safeguards for accurately determining cause of death, and took control of the burial and coronal processes.
+Like the Reichstag Decree, the Act extended the State’s powers of surveillance, increased its powers of arbitrary detention, and removed the right to assembly and free association.
+In addition, it reduced the required standard of evidence in the courts, increased powers to section people under mental health legislation, reduced healthcare protections, reduced legal safeguards for accurately determining cause of death, took control of the burial and coronal processes and suspended elections at all levels of the UK’s democratic institutions.
 (H/t Iain Davis — https://in-this-together.com/coronavirus-giving-your-freedom-away/)

 Normies are conditioned to associate fascism with robotically marching troops, torch-light parades and fanatical, charismatic dictators.
 So indeed was the creator (in 1982) of the V for Vendetta graphic novel, Alan Moore, whose fascist party is ‘Norsefire’, led by the fanatical dictator ‘Adam Sutler’.
 Those stuck in the Hitlerian loop of the past will always associate fascism with overt displays of power and order, the Jungian ‘Dark Masculine’.
 Thus the past inoculates the future while the pathogen evolves.
-Nobody with any sense would expect the nightmare to return dressed by Hugo Boss, any more than they would expect a flu vaccine to work.
+Nobody with any sense would expect the nightmare to return dressed by Hugo Boss and giving Roman salutes.
 Instead, its iteration comes in the form of the Dark Feminine, which uses its empathy and awareness to manipulate and deceive.
 Think Lady Macbeth, not her husband.